corentin-P/general-average-MBN/README.md

 http://www.pico.great-site.net/?i=2

 ## Attention :
+* You need google chrome on your computer
-be careful, the chromedriver.exe must be always up to date
+* Be careful, the chromedriver.exe must be always up to date
+* If the chromedriver.exe is not up to date, you can download the latest version here:https://chromedriver.chromium.org/

 ## What you need to use the programm?
 * moyenne.exe